MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-manifest.md

 1. Create an app package.

-   The app package is a zip file that contains the app manifest and app icons.
+   The app package is a zip file that contains the app manifest file and app icons.

 1. Open Teams.